Do the Digit Insurance

 Step 5: Allow movement in your spine by keeping your hips on your knees and straightening your arms.

-Step 6: Remain in this posture for about 5 minutes until you release the pose and return back to the sitting position.
+Step 6: Remain in this posture for about 5 minutes until you release the pose and return to sitting.

 8. Balancing Table Pose

-Just like the table-top pose, the balancing table pose enhances stability and improves your balance, memory, coordination and focus.
-It is a good posture that helps to build your body strength apart from stretching and lengthening your spine.
-However, you can allow support in case you are not able to balance.
+Like the table-top pose, the balancing table pose enhances stability and improves balance, memory, coordination, and focus.
+It is a good posture that helps build body strength and stretch and lengthen the spine.
+However, you can allow support if you cannot balance it out.

 Step 2: Gaze between your palms and gently inhale, keeping your left arm parallel to the floor.
-Reach the wall in your front with your fingers for support.
+Reach the wall in front of you with your fingers for support.

 Step 3: Breathe and hold that position for 5 minutes.

-Step 4: To exit from this pose, exhale slowly and put your left arm down.
+Step 4: Exiting this pose, exhale slowly and put your left arm down.
 Gently lower your knee and come back to the table position.
 Repeat this pose on the other side.

 9. Tiger Pose

-Also known as Vyaghrasana, this pose is a wonderful exercise that opens up your hips and thighs to the maximum.
-So, this asana is ideal for you if you are at a desk job and suffer from consistent lower back pain.
+Also known as Vyaghrasana, this pose is a beautiful exercise that opens up your hips and thighs to the maximum.
+So, this asana is ideal for you if you work at a desk and suffer from consistent lower back pain.
 This pose balances your body, toning the spinal nerves and relaxing your sciatic nerves.
-Additionally, it massages your lower abdomen and the reproductive organs just like the table-top pose.
+Additionally, it massages your lower abdomen and the reproductive organs, just like the tabletop pose.

 Step 1: Begin by inhaling slowly and stretching your legs backwards.